functionalone/serverless-iam-roles-per-function/README.md

 The plugin will create a dedicated role for each function that has an `iamRoleStatements` definition.
 It will include the permissions for create and write to CloudWatch logs, stream events and if VPC is defined: `AWSLambdaVPCAccessExecutionRole` will be included (as is done when using `iamRoleStatements` at the provider level).

-if `iamRoleStatements` are not defined at the function level default behavior is maintained and the function will receive the global iam role.
+if `iamRoleStatements` are not defined at the function level default behavior is maintained and the function will receive the global IAM role.
 It is possible to define an empty `iamRoleStatements` for a function and then the function will receive a dedicated role with only the permissions needed for CloudWatch and (if needed) stream events and VPC.
 Example of defining a function with empty `iamRoleStatements` and configured VPC.
 The function will receive a custom role with CloudWatch logs permissions and the policy `AWSLambdaVPCAccessExecutionRole`:

 ```yaml
 functions: